-- Study and apply animal behaviour for benefits of animals as well as humans. - Gain an appreciation for the modern scope of scientific inquiry in the field of wildlife conservation management. - Develop an ability to analyze, present and interpret wildlife conservation management information. - Understand and be able to objectively evaluate the role of behaviour in the protection and conservation of animals in the wild.
+- Study and apply animal behaviours for benefits of animals as well as humans. - Gain an appreciation for the modern scope of scientific inquiry in the field of wildlife conservation management. - Analyze, present and interpret wildlife conservation management information. - Understand and be able to objectively evaluate the role of behaviour in the protection and conservation of animals in the wild.

-1. Introduction to Ethology, Proximate and ultimate reasoning, Development of Behaviour, Social communication and Dominance, Approaches and Methods in study of Behaviour, Altruism and evolution-group selection, kin selection, reciprocal altruism.

-- 2. Learning, Neural basis of learning, memory, cognition, sleep and arousal - 3.
+- 1. Introduction to Ethology, Proximate and ultimate reasoning, Development of behaviour, Social communication and Dominance, Approaches and Methods in study of Behaviour, Altruism and evolution-group selection, kin selection, reciprocal altruism. - 2.
+Learning, Neural basis of learning, memory, cognition, sleep and arousal - 3.
 Mating system, parental investment and reproductive success, Aggressive behaviour, Habitat selection and optimality in foraging.